 A Lawyer With Experience Who Can Create the Trusts You Need

-There is a widely held misperception that trusts are financial and estate planning instruments are only for wealthy families.
+There is a widely held misconception that trusts are financial and estate planning instruments meant only for wealthy families.
 This is not entirely true.
 Families without significant wealth can have numerous reasons for creating a trust.
 It is essential to discuss your situation with a knowledgeable estate planning attorney before taking this step.
-I am Joe Gruner, founder of Joseph H. Gruner, P.C., in White Plains.
 I help individuals establish trusts only when it makes sense as part of their comprehensive estate plans.

 Many of my clients who contact me do not intend to establish trusts, primarily because they do not know what trusts can accomplish.
 Only after meeting with a knowledgeable estate planning lawyer who will take the time needed to learn about their situation do many people discover that a trust fits their needs.

 General Information About Trusts

 The person who creates the trust and transfers property into it is known as the grantor, donor, or settlor; the person who invests and protects the property placed in a trust is known as the trustee; and the person who receives the benefit of the property held in the trust is known as the beneficiary.
 The grantor “funds” the trust by transferring ownership of assets to the trust.
 Trusts can be funded with cash, residences, stocks, bonds, life insurance policies, business interests, or any other asset.

 A trust can be revocable (also known as a “living trust”) or irrevocable.
 In a revocable trust, the assets can be removed, and the trust agreement can be amended or revoked at any time by the creator of the trust, and may be used in place of a will.
 An irrevocable trust cannot be amended or revoked — the assets must remain in the trust and the trust provisions cannot be changed.
 Trusts for accomplishing more specific needs include: